FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 • Miles driven: 4,631,271 (2024)

-Dick Irvin, Inc. (DOT: 30115) operates out of Montana, specializing in bulk transportation services.
-Their extensive operation includes the transportation of a variety of cargo such as building materials, coal/coke, dry bulk commodities, grain feed hay, logs, poles, beams, lumber, large machinery, metal sheets, coils, rolls, and oilfield equipment.
-They primarily hire a range of drivers including local, regional, OTR, reefer, hazmat, dedicated route, drayage, and owner-operators.
+Dick Irvin, Inc. (DOT: 30115) is based in the state of Montana and operates primarily as an interstate carrier and broker.
+Specializing in bulk transportation services, the company handles a variety of cargo, including building materials, coal/coke, dry bulk commodities, grain feed hay, logs, poles, beams lumber, machinery, large objects, metal sheets/coils/rolls, oilfield equipment, and containers.
+They hire a range of drivers including regional, local, hazmat, reefer, dedicated, team, owner-operators, and parcel drivers.

 Quick Apply Here